Asbestos in Nevada

 The Soil Science Society of America was the first to document naturally occurring asbestos in Clark County, Nevada, in its 2013 study.

-Several types of fibrous blue amphibole asbestos, including actinolite, winchite and magnesioriebeckite, were already documented in Mohave County, Arizona, which is directly adjacent to Clark County.
-These asbestos fibers formed in Miocene plutonic rock, which is unusual because asbestos usually forms in ultramafic rock.
+Several types of amphibole asbestos, including actinolite, winchite and magnesioriebeckite, occur in Mohave County, Arizona.
+It is next to Clark County.
+These asbestos fibers formed in Miocene plutonic rock.
+This is unusual because asbestos usually forms in ultramafic rock.

 Researchers tested soil and rock in Clark County and found asbestos in all 43 samples taken.
 The asbestos was 85 percent actinolite asbestos.
 Some samples contained magnesiohornblende, which is a fibrous asbestiform mineral.